sukitsubaki/sukitsubaki.github.io/README.md

 ![Preview](/assets/images/preview.jpg "Preview of the Website")

-**UPDATE:** This website is no longer active, I have a blog about processes and patterns of scaled thinking on that domain now.

 # Suki Tsubaki - Personal Website
 Hello World!
 I'm Suki Tsubaki and this is my minimalist personal website.